What Are Cochlear Implants?

 Auditory Processing Disorder

-Kids with APD can't process what they hear as other kids do, because their ears and brain don't fully coordinate.
-But early diagnosis and therapy can improve their hearing skills.Read More
+Kids with APD can't understand what they hear in the same way other kids do.
+That's because their ears and brain don't fully coordinate.
+But early diagnosis and a variety of strategies can help them.Read More

 Delayed Speech or Language Development

 Knowing what's "normal" and what's not in speech and language development can help you figure out if you should be concerned or if your child is right on schedule.Read More